dfp-ch/docs/031.app_server/11.domain_model/docs.md

 In this framework:

-Aspirations give rise to Objectives, which define what needs to be achieved in clear terms.
+Aspirations give rise to Objectives, which define what needs to be achieved in clear terms (but not every Aspiration needs to be detailed as Objectives, they might remain vague from a customer perspective).
-Strategies provide a broad approach on how to achieve these objectives, considering the client's entire financial picture and personal preferences.
+Strategies provide a broad approach on how to achieve these goals (aspirations and objectives), considering the client's entire financial picture and personal preferences.
-Actions break down the strategy into specific steps, detailing exactly what will be done to move towards the objectives.
+Actions break down the strategy into specific steps, detailing exactly what will be done to move towards the goals.
-This hierarchy from aspirations down to actions helps in structuring the financial planning process as a coherent and purpose-driven journey, ensuring that every financial decision and action taken is aligned with the individual's ultimate financial goals and desires.

 ## Product (obj)